A constrained optimization approach to nonlinear system identification through simulation error minimization: Numerical examples

-{We generated a training dataset by simulating the system for $35$ seconds and sampling the obtained signals with period $T_s = \SI{0.01}{\second}$, yielding $N=3500$ training samples.
-Similarly, we generated a test dataset of $5000$ samples.
+{We generate a training dataset by simulating the system for $35$ seconds and sampling the obtained signals with period $T_s = \SI{0.01}{\second}$, yielding $N=3500$ training samples.
+Similarly, we generate a test dataset of $5000$ samples.
 In both cases, the input signal is a staircase signal with stair length $T_\textrm{stair} = 100 T_s$ and normally distributed amplitudes with unitary variance.
-We trained several NNOE models with dynamical order $n=3$ and different neural network structures.
-Algorithm \ref{alg:cap} was applied with $\tau = 0.01, K = 100$, $\epsilon_f = \epsilon_h = 10^{-3}$, and the maximum of $500$ iterations.}

-We compare the results with those obtained using LSTM, GRU, and NNARX networks with various architectures.
-To assess model quality, we evaluated the test RMSE and BFR.
-Table \ref{tab:addlabel} summarizes the numerical results concerning training time and accuracy, and marks in green the top-performing models within each class: NNOE(2,5), with two layers of five neurons each; LSTM(2,2), with two layers of two cells; and GRU(1,5), comprising a single layer of five cells.
+We train several NNOE models with dynamical order $n=3$ and different neural network structures using the proposed Algorithm \ref{alg:cap} with parameters $\tau = 0.01, K = 100$, $\epsilon_f = \epsilon_h = 10^{-3}$, and the maximum of $500$ iterations.} We compare the results obtained using our method with those provided by training LSTM, GRU, and NNARX networks with various architectures.
+Training of LSTM and GRU is performed using the BPTT algorithm, while the NNARX networks are trained using standard backpropagation (Adam algorithm).
+To assess model quality, we evaluate the test RMSE and BFR.
+Table \ref{tab:wh_example_full} summarizes the numerical results concerning training time and accuracy, and marks in green the top-performing models within each class: NNOE(2,5), with two layers of five neurons each; LSTM(2,2), with two layers of two cells; and GRU(1,5), including a single layer of five cells.
 Figure \ref{fig:wh_example_test} presents the validation outputs of these models.

-{The results indicate that the NNARX, LSTM, and GRU models require longer training times and yield lower prediction accuracy than the NNOE model.
-In particular, the simulation performance of the NNARX model is significantly worse.
+{The results reported in Table~\ref{tab:wh_example_full} indicate that the NNARX, LSTM, and GRU models require longer training times and yield lower prediction accuracy than the NNOE model.
+In particular, the simulation performance of NNARX is significantly worse.
 This can be attributed to NNARX training relying on PEM, whereas the other models employ SEM.
-At the same time, the superior performance of the NNOE model relative to LSTM and GRU stems from its higher data efficiency and the resilience of its training process to vanishing gradient issues.}
+At the same time, the superior performance of NNOE with respect to LSTM and GRU stems from its higher data efficiency and the resilience of its training process to vanishing gradient issues.}